Adjustments for neurodiversity Reasonable adjustments at work

 • a quiet place to work away from distractions

-For example, an employee who has ADHD works in a call centre.
+For example, a worker who has ADHD works in a call centre.
 They use a standing desk to help them work off energy and improve focus.

 Written communication